What is the difference between the AG and the GmbH?

 Starting costs

-There are clear financial and structural differences between the two legal forms with regard to the cost of setting up a limited liability company.
-Setting up an AG is more expensive and more complicated than setting up a limited liability company.
-The German Stock Corporation Act (Aktiengesetz) regulates all matters relating to the legal form of an AG, while the basic provisions for limited liability companies are regulated in the German Limited Liability Companies Act (GmbH-Gesetz), among other things.
-The difference between the AG and the GmbH is due to the stricter provisions of the German Stock Corporation Act.
-The framework for the formation of an AG is narrower and most of the processes and documents involved in its formation require notarisation.
+There are apparent financial and structural differences between the two legal forms regarding the cost of setting up a limited liability company.
+Setting up an AG is more expensive and complicated than a limited liability company.
+The Aktiengesetz (stock corporation law) regulates all matters relating to the legal form of an AG.
+In contrast, the basic provisions for limited liability companies are regulated in the GmbH-Gesetz (German LLC law), among other things.
+The difference between the AG and the GmbH is due to the stricter provisions of the stock corporation law.
+The framework for forming an AG is narrower, and most of the processes and documents involved in its formation require notarisation.

 Overview

 Although both the GmbH and the AG are capital companies, there are differences between the legal forms.
 The AG enjoys much higher esteem and a better reputation as a legal form.
 This is a great advantage when dealing with banks, suppliers and customers.
-In order to take advantage of these positive characteristics, however, considerable advance investments must be made, since the establishment of an AG is expensive.
+However, considerable advance investments must be made to take advantage of these positive characteristics since the establishment of an AG is expensive.
 Not everyone can afford the founding process and the deposits, which are twice as high as those of a limited liability company.
-In addition, there’s a high administrative expense resulting from the strict regulations of the German Stock Corporation Act.
+In addition, there’s a high administrative expense resulting from the strict regulations of the German stock corporation law.

-If your heart is set on an AG, make sure you consider the “kleine AG” as this may offer a workaround to some of the more onerous bureaucracy of this legal form.
+If your heart is set on an AG, consider the “kleine AG”, as this may offer a workaround to some of the more onerous bureaucracy of this legal form.

 [BEGIN: Insert an Image between this tag]